shrshk/serverless-scraper/README.md

 # serverless-scraper
-serverless scraper with selenium for aws lambda
+serverless scraper with puppeteer for aws lambda